Cold Prey 3

 Cold Prey 3 (Fritt vilt III) is a 2010 Norwegian slasher film, it is the prequel to the highly successful Cold Prey (Fritt vilt), and Cold Prey 2 (Fritt vilt II).
-It is directed by Mikkel Brænne Sandemose and starred Nils Johnson in the leading role.
+It was directed by Mikkel Brænne Sandemose and starred Nils Johnson in the leading role.

 Plot

+The film opens with a flashback of a young boy, with a birthmark on his left eye, getting abused and locked up in a dark, messy room by his stepfather.
+Time passes, and the young boy was reported to be missing.
+Given that the weather is unforgiving in the mountains, the police thinks the boy, Geri Olav, would not survive the cold.